 The Use of a Plaster Verification Jig to Ensure Accuracy of the Master Cast Jig

-By Ricardo Mitrani on August 12, 2019 | commentsVerification jigs are prosthetic devices that are used to confirm the precise position of the implant analogs on the master cast, thus ensuring a passive fit on the final prosthesis.
+Verification jigs are prosthetic devices used to confirm the exact position of implant analogs on the master cast, ensuring a passive fit of the final prosthesis.
+They can be fabricated from materials such as polymethyl methacrylate, resin, or plaster, and constructed either on the master cast or intraorally.

-Master cast of four tissue level analogs with soft tissue moulage.
+Master cast of four tissue-level analogs with soft tissue moulage.

 Front view of the plaster verification jig on the master cast.